The Woolbeding Charity

 To see further detail on the design from Heatherwick Studio, visit www.heatherwick.com.

 Planning consent was granted by the South Downs National Park in March 2019.
 To see the summary planning application, it is linked here.
 Construction will begin in July 2019, and the main planting will take place during autumn 2020.
-The Silk Route gardens and Heatherwick Glasshouse will open in spring 2021.
+The Silk Route gardens and Heatherwick Glasshouse will open to the public in spring 2021.

 Please note that The Woolbeding Charity’s resources are fully committed, and the trustees are unable to invite applications for grants.